Electrical Engineering

 • Engineering electromagnetics

-Following the core curriculum, students can then identify an area of emphasis by taking electives in the following areas:
+Following the core curriculum, students can then choose to specialize their degree by taking electives in the following areas:

 Learn more about our top-ranked undergraduate program here: Electrical Engineering website